Whether it’s bumps, bruises, sprains, strains, or just general aches and pains, everyone hurts sometime.

 - 20-40 drops of lavender essential oil (optional)

-Begin by melting the shea butter, coconut oil and beeswax on low or in a double boiler.
+- Begin by melting the coconut oil, beeswax, and shea butter on low or in a double boiler.

-Once everything is completely melted, stir in the infused oil.
+- Once everything melts completely, stir in the infused oil.
 (I like to use a craft popsicle stick for stirring.
 I use a fresh stick with each batch of cream.)

-As you pour in the oil you’ll see the beeswax solidify.
-Turn off the heat and stir until everything is completely mixed together.
-If necessary gently apply more heat until the beeswax is completely melted again.
+- As you pour in the oil, you’ll see the beeswax solidify.
+Turn off the heat and stir until you completely mix everything together.
+If necessary, gently apply more heat until the beeswax is completely melted again.

-Turn the blender or food processor on.
-Slowly trickle in the “waters,” including the helichrysum hydrosol and the optional essential oil.
+- Turn the blender or food processor on.
+Slowly trickle in the “waters,” including the helichrysum hydrosol and the optional lavender essential oil.

-This recipe makes about 11 ounces of arnica cream.
-It is best stored in a glass container in a cool location.
-You can also add rosemary antioxidant extract to increase the shelf life of your arnica ointment.
+This recipe is best stored in a glass container in a cool location.
+You can also add rosemary antioxidant extract to increase the shelf life of your Arnica ointment.
 (You can find rosemary antioxidant extract at Mountain Rose Herbs.)

 Arnica is a low-dose botanical and should only be used internally with extreme caution.
 Be sure to wash all the items that came in contact with the cream very thoroughly.
 I like to use a paper towel to wipe off the extra cream then wash everything with lots of soap and hot water.